Acacia koa

 info

 For the first three years after it’s planted, this acacia should be watered deeply but infrequently (when the top three inches of soil or so have dried).
-After that, will want deep irrigation every month or so during the dry season.
+After that, it will want deep irrigation every month or so during the dry season.
 Use drippers, emitters or a slow stream of water so that it doesn’t run off; allow the water to trickle all the way down through the deepest layers of soil.

 A great trick for watering street trees is to drill a 1/8-inch hole on the bottom edge of a 5-gallon bucket, then set the bucket with the hole aligned next to the tree and fill the bucket with water.
 Fill once for a 1-5 gallon plant, fill twice for a 7-15 gallon plant, three times for 25g or larger plants.